bythreedu

 Assignment 4

 Window light only — subject at 90°, 45°, and backlit.
-Then recreate one classic lighting pattern with a lamp or speedlight.
+Then photograph using one named lighting pattern with available light or a lamp.
 Submit all four with a hand-drawn lighting diagram for each.

 You'll diagnose any light source and position your subject within it deliberately.